daebfcg/daebfcg.github.io/content/posts/202511151814/index.md

 draft: false
 ---

 The headplate on this guitar will be 1/8 inch thick made up of two layers of 1/16 inch veneers - walnut with curly-maple on top.
 The first step is to slice out the veneers.
-The curly maple is from the same board as the body of the guitar (recall the extra third section that was fortunately not needed) so should match nicely.
+The curly-maple is from the same board as the body of the guitar (recall the extra third section that was fortunately not needed) so should match nicely.

 {{<imgresize headplate-veneers-rough.jpg "800x800" "Rough cut veneer sheets for the headstock">}}

 ## Thickness Sanding

-Next they are sanded down the close to their final thickness on the spindle sander.
+Next they are sanded close to their final thickness on the spindle sander.

-They are approximately  1/8 - 3/16 inch thick now, but need to be 1/16.
+They are approximately 3/16 inch thick now but need to be 1/16.

 {{<imgresize thinning-before.jpg "800x800" "Before thinning">}}